Al-Azif/ps4-payload-guest/README.md

 This is a to do list of know issues/planned features.
 If all of these manage to get done it's essentially 100% complete and 100% overengineeered for what it was supposed to be.

-- [ ] Get PNG transparency working correctly
-- [ ] Use new create-gp4 to move assets into proper directories
 - [ ] Setup proper logging levels/statements (Everything is currently just `LL_Debug`)
 - [ ] Use `error_notifi.png` for error notifications (?)
 - [ ] 1.00 Release

 - [ ] Swap to SDL2 for rendering (May fix issues below)
 - [ ] Directly use system typefaces, font library, PNG library, etc (May fix issues below)
+- [ ] Get PNG transparency working correctly
 - [ ] Arabic is rendered backwards
   - [ ] Arabic likely needs to use harfbuzz to properly render ligatures
 - [ ] Payload title centering is a off when value is used from the fallback typeface (Arabic/Thai)